-The lights automatically turn off when the driver's door is opened with the ignition turned off.
+If you feel that the automatic light control comes into operation too early or too late, have the sensor adjusted by your Toyota dealer.
+The lights automatically turn off when the driver's door is opened with the ignition key in the "ACC" or "LOCK" position.
 To turn them on again, turn the key to the "ON" position or actuate the headlight switch.
 If you are going to park for over one week, make sure the headlight switch is off.